 The basis of this curriculum development can be found in a slideshow via this link.

-Schools are required to report to parents on the progress of their children with reference to the National Standards twice a year.
+Schools are required to report to parents on the progress of their children twice a year.
 Reports must be written and in plain English, and reflect student achievement against levels of the NZ Curriculum.

-The National Standards are broadly stated and can be thought of as a band of achievement that children are working towards, working within or working beyond.
-Teachers are required to make 'overall teacher judgements' when determining a child's level of achievement against the Standards, taking into account multiple sources of information.
+Teachers are required to make 'overall teacher judgements' when determining a child's level of achievement that take into account multiple sources of information.

-Student achievement in regard to the Standards is communicated to parents through learning conferences (parent-teacher meetings), written reports (mid and end of year) and informal chats.
+Student achievement is communicated to parents through learning conferences (parent-teacher meetings), written reports (mid and end of year) and informal chats.